A

 you came into my room.

-Glance fugitively around,
+fugitively around,

 with a quick hand pulled out a crumpled ten dollar bill,